BEd (St. Patrick’s College, Drumcondra)

 BEd 2: Language, Literacy and Literature 2, Traditional Story

 Research / Professional Interests

-Identity and ideology in children’s literature, the representation of the past in children’s fiction, mythology and fantasy fiction, representations of home and homeland in children’s fiction, Irish children’s literature history, picturebook interpretation and critical thinking.
+Identity and ideology in literature for children and young adults, representation of the past in children’s fiction, mythology and fantasy fiction, discourses of home and homeland in children’s fiction, Irish children’s literature history, picturebook interpretation and critical thinking.
 Ciara is co-editor of What do we tell the children?
 Critical essays on children’s literature (Cambridge Scholars, 2012).
 She has recently been involved in research on the National Collection of Children’s Books (NCCB) and is currently chair of the judging panel for the Children’s Books Ireland Book of the Year Awards.

 (2005).
 Cynical or compassionate?
 The young adult novels of Robert Cormier.
 The Journal of Children’s Literature Studies 1(2): 23-32.

 (2005).
 Championing Irish children’s literature: A postcolonial analysis of Lady Gregory’s Cuchulain of Muirthemne.
 Bookbird: A Journal of International Children’s Literature, 43 ( 2):13-21.

 (2004).
 Forging national identity: The adventure stories of Eilís Dillon.
 In C. Keenan & M. Shine Thompson (Eds.).Studies in children’s literature 1500-2000 (pp.112-119).
 Dublin: Four Courts Press.

 (2019, August).
 Secrets and Revelations in the Fiction of Siobhan Dowd.
 Paper presented at the International Research Society of Children’s Literature (IRSCL) Biennial Congress, Silence and Silencing in Children’s Literature, University of Stockholm, Sweden.